Globus Medical (NYSE:GMED) Releases FY 2021 Earnings Guidance

-Globus Medical (NYSE:GMED) updated its FY 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $2.000-$2.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.890.
+Globus Medical (NYSE:GMED) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $2.000-$2.000 for the period, compared to the Thomson Reuters consensus estimate of $1.890.
 The company issued revenue guidance of $950 million-$950 million, compared to the consensus revenue estimate of $926.78 million.

-A number of analysts have weighed in on GMED shares.
-Morgan Stanley boosted their price target on Globus Medical from $77.00 to $80.00 and gave the stock an equal weight rating in a research report on Thursday, August 5th.
-Canaccord Genuity boosted their price objective on Globus Medical from $80.00 to $90.00 and gave the stock a buy rating in a research report on Thursday, August 5th.
-Wells Fargo & Company raised their target price on Globus Medical from $78.00 to $90.00 and gave the company an overweight rating in a report on Thursday, August 5th.
-BTIG Research lifted their price target on Globus Medical from $72.00 to $81.00 and gave the stock a buy rating in a research report on Wednesday, May 5th.
-They noted that the move was a valuation call.
-Finally, Zacks Investment Research cut Globus Medical from a buy rating to a hold rating and set a $75.00 price objective for the company. in a research report on Friday, April 23rd.
-Four investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-Globus Medical has a consensus rating of Buy and an average target price of $81.54.
+Globus Medical (NYSE:GMED) last announced its earnings results on Wednesday, August 4th.
+The medical device company reported $0.56 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.44 by $0.12.
+The firm had revenue of $251.02 million during the quarter, compared to analysts’ expectations of $225.50 million.
+Globus Medical had a return on equity of 14.10% and a net margin of 19.83%.
+The company’s revenue was up 68.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.07 earnings per share.
+Equities research analysts forecast that Globus Medical will post 2 earnings per share for the current year.

-In other Globus Medical news, CFO Keith W. Pfeil sold 27,479 shares of the company’s stock in a transaction that occurred on Friday, June 25th.
-The shares were sold at an average price of $75.04, for a total value of $2,062,024.16.
-Following the completion of the sale, the chief financial officer now owns 13,312 shares of the company’s stock, valued at $998,932.48.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Daniel T. Scavilla sold 100,000 shares of Globus Medical stock in a transaction dated Friday, July 2nd.
-The stock was sold at an average price of $78.41, for a total value of $7,841,000.00.
-Following the transaction, the executive vice president now owns 50,000 shares in the company, valued at $3,920,500.
+In other news, CFO Keith W. Pfeil sold 27,479 shares of the firm’s stock in a transaction on Friday, June 25th.
+The stock was sold at an average price of $75.04, for a total value of $2,062,024.16.
+Following the completion of the sale, the chief financial officer now directly owns 13,312 shares in the company, valued at $998,932.48.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Daniel T. Scavilla sold 100,000 shares of the firm’s stock in a transaction on Friday, July 2nd.
+The shares were sold at an average price of $78.41, for a total value of $7,841,000.00.
+Following the completion of the sale, the executive vice president now owns 50,000 shares of the company’s stock, valued at $3,920,500.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 129,979 shares of company stock valued at $10,102,123.
-16.50% of the stock is owned by corporate insiders.
+Insiders have sold 129,979 shares of company stock valued at $10,102,123 over the last quarter.
+Corporate insiders own 16.50% of the company’s stock.

 Globus Medical Company Profile